zowe/docs-site/docs/user-guide/install-zos.md

 # Installing the Zowe Application Framework, explorer server, and API Mediation Layer

-As a Zowe user, install the Zowe Application Framework, explorer server, and API Mediation Layer on z/OS to begin using Zowe.
+As a Zowe user, install Zowe Application Framework, explorer server, and Zowe API Mediation Layer on z/OS to begin using Zowe.

 **Important!**
 - Before you start the installation on z/OS, ensure that your environment meets the necessary requirements.
 For details, see [System requirements](systemrequirements.md).